 Free things to do at the Spanish Steps in Rome

 Instead, just slowly move down (or up) the stairway, take in the views, make a dozen selfies and admire the fountain (by Bernini the elder) at the bottom of the staircase.
-All for free!
+This is one of the top free things to do in Rome because it is easily accessible, quick and (duh) all for free!

 On the left side of the Spanish Steps, at Piazza di Spagna level, you’ll find the Metro entrance for Metro stop Spagna.
 Around the Spanish Steps, you’ll find many ice cream parlors.
 The gelato is not for free but eating it with the magnificent view of the Spanish Steps doesn’t cost a penny more!